freeCodeCamp/chapter/CONTRIBUTING.md

 Development is easier with a database full of example entities.
 The process of creating example entities in the database is called seeding.

-Use `npm run seed` to create these example entities.
+Use `yarn db:seed` to create these example entities.
+But first (if the you're just starting) you need to migrate the DB (setup tables).
+For that you can use `yarn db:reset` which will drop the current db (clear), migrate it (add structure) and then seed it (add data)

 ### Create a New Model / Entity